 Here are some tips from professionals on what to do in common scenarios.
-As a general rule, these experts suggest checking out town and county ordinances (or apartment, coop or condo rules) to see what is regulated and how you can lodge a complaint.
+As a general rule, these experts suggest checking out town and county ordinances (or apartment, co-op or condo rules) to see what is regulated and how you can lodge a complaint.
 If matters get worse, take video of the problem in the event you decide to take legal action or want to start a community petition.

 A GLARING PROBLEM Can’t sleep because of the spotlight next door shining in your window?
 Understandable.
 The key to the problem might be to think like your neighbor, says Dean Parker, a Dix Hills clinical psychologist.
 Why did they put up the light?
 Is it a security issue?
-Are they afraid of a robbery or break in?
+Are they afraid of a robbery or break-in?
 Did they install it to keep from falling in the dark?
 Perhaps they don’t realize it’s beaming into your window.
 Maybe suggest they get a light with a lower wattage or angle it away from your house, Parker says.
-State your gripe in assertive but respectful terms, he says.
+State your case in assertive but respectful terms, he says.
 Use “I” rather than “you” when talking about this or any issue.
 “Say things like, I get upset hearing music playing all the time, or I’m distressed when I see so much rubbish in the yard,” he says.
 “That way they can’t deny what you are feeling and they don’t get defensive.”

-CAR CRUNCH Your next door neighbor’s driveway has so many vehicles in it, it looks like a used car lot.
+CAR CRUNCH Your next-door neighbor’s driveway has so many vehicles in it, it looks like a used-car lot.
 Surely, they could put some of those on the street.
-The answer, mediators say, might be to call the town or the coop board and see if rules are being violated.
+The answer, mediators say, might be to call the town or the co-op board and see if rules are being violated.
 Be careful about your attitude, though, says mediator Dana Greco.
 “Most people want to live peacefully, but they don’t want anyone telling them how to live or how many cars they can have.”
 Judy Axelrod, program director for the Long Island Dispute Resolution Center, which has offices in both Nassau and Suffolk, also advises a diplomatic approach.
 “A tool used by the mediator is reframing the issue so that the other party is hearing it in a less confrontational way,” she says.

-PARTYING TOO HARDY Noise is one of the most common annoyances people complain about in communities, says Lina Guillen, a California-based attorney who edits NOLO, a website that publishes do-it-yourself legal advice, and co-wrote the 2017 book “Neighbor Law: Fence, Trees, Boundaries and Noise.”
-Often, that means a raucous party.
+PARTYING TOO HEARTY Noise is one of the most common annoyances people complain about in communities, says Lina Guillen, a California-based attorney who edits NOLO, a website that publishes do-it-yourself legal advice, and co-wrote the 2017 book “Neighbor Law: Fence, Trees, Boundaries and Noise.”
+Often, "noise'' means a raucous party.
 Start with a friendly word over the fence.
 She suggests starting the dialogue with, "Hey, it was pretty loud at your house last night."
 Keep things in context.
 Was it hosted by their children without their knowledge?
 Is this happening every weekend, or was it a special occasion?
 “They have a right to hold a party now and then, so you might want to let it go.”
 If things continue, she says, then perhaps it is time to call the town or gather those neighborhood signatures.

 TATTLETALES The people down the street are having a messy divorce, a situation your gossip-happy neighbor is all too willing to talk about.
 You aren't.
 Avoiding clothesline chats that turn into an embarrassing overshare can boil down to simply saying thanks for the information and walking away, says Desroches.
 You also could try turning the conversation in another direction, or let the neighbor know you are sympathetic to the family’s plight.
 “Mention that it must be hard for them,” he says.
 Parker advises listening briefly, then drawing a line.
-“Just say, I don’t know what’s true and what’s not and I don’t feel comfortable talking about it,” he says.
+“Just say, 'I don’t know what’s true and what’s not and I don’t feel comfortable talking about it,'” he says.